LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

 For the most part, Loop users will follow the typical Build App, Set up App and Operate instructions.
 Once Loop-dev is released, links will be added to the Loop 2.2.x pages to indicate when there is a special version of that page for Loop 3.x.

 !!! warning "Users of dev Branch"
-    Those "future" links from Loop 2.2.x to this section have not been added - it is up to you to review the Loop-dev section for the information you need.
+    Those "future" links from Loop 2.2.x to this section have not been added - it is up to you to review these new pages for the information you need.

 It is anticipated that it will take at least a year for Loopers to transition from Loop 2.2.x to Loop 3.x, although they will be encouraged to make the upgrade sooner.